swimos/swimos-docs/src/_guides/kafka-ingestion.md

 ### Step 0: Example Data Definition and Business Logic Goals

-Let's envision a situation where uniquely identifiable vehicles continuously report telemetry details to the Kafka topic.
+Let's envision a situation where vehicles continuously report their state to the Kafka topic.
 Messages in the topic take the following structure:

-- `key`: a String representing the unique
+- `key`: a unique String identifying this vehicle
 - `value`: a JSON string that looks like:
    ```
    {
-    "id": (string),
+    "id": (string (same as key)),
     "timestamp": (number (Unix timestamp))
     "latitude": (number),
     "longitude": (number),